martinbezecny/Simple-Heart-Rate-Monitor/README.md

 ## Usage
-- **Connect**: Click CONNECT and choose the desired body-worn heart rate monitor. your [𝑥, 𝑦] coordinate values in the text fields labeled "Point 1" to "Point 26".
+- **Connect**: Click CONNECT and choose the desired body-worn heart rate monitor.
 - **Resize number**: Use on-screen buttons to resize the number.

 ## Task list